aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Conversion step 2: Copy the utility library
 +++++++++++++++++++++++++++++++++++++++++++++++

-For now: the download provides an example app, mimicking the running example used in this article.
+For now: the download provides an example app, mimicking the running example used in this document.
 This example app also contains the utility library ``DeprecateCompoundSetUtilities``.
 Please copy the library from that example and use it in your application.